DevMasen/guess-my-number-game/README.md

 > If you reach the answer in less number of submits you will get a higher score.

 > The highest score will save in each round.

+> If the score reach zero you will lose the game.